 - Work-Study – Money for college expenses that students must earn by working for the institution.
 “Earned money.”

-- Housing Status - Whether a student will be living on or off campus.
-Important to financial aid packages, which may shift based on student’s choice to live in dorms, with parents, or in an off-campus apartment
+- Housing Status – Whether a student will be living on or off campus.
+Important to financial aid packages, which may shift based on a student’s decision to live in dorms, with parents, or in an off-campus apartment.

 More terminology questions related to college costs?
 Check out our college costs tip blog from Leader Fellow Dr. Jenifer Price!